ASSISTING VULNERABLE COMMUNITIES

 We hope to achieve increased integration and independence for vulnerable migrants living in Malta, with an aim of benefiting the Maltese society more widely.

-We provide an ‘English for Beginners’ course to residents at some of the transitional housing centers: this course is adapted according to the needs of the asylum seeker beneficiaries and the aim is to build confidence in listening to and speaking English.
+MOAS provides an ‘English for Beginners’ course to residents at some of the transitional housing centers: this course is adapted according to the needs of the asylum seeker beneficiaries and the aim is to build confidence in listening to and speaking English.
 The lessons, which focus primarily on conversational English, both boost the participants’capacity to integrate into the local community and better access community resources.
 English language acquisition can be vital for participants to access better employment and build connections in the community.
 Ultimately, English classes play a vital role in the holistic well-being of refugees and the societies that welcome them.

 The 2022 Integration Through Education and Information project sees MOAS coordinating activities with stakeholders from voluntary organizations and migrant communities, to foster community engagement, inclusion and integration.
 Better coordination among local activity leaders is important to help enhance diversity and increase the efficiency and effectiveness of service provision.
 This project has been funded through the Voluntary Organisations Project Scheme managed by the Malta Council for the Voluntary Sector.

+All our projects focus on supporting beneficiaries in gaining autonomy, continuing their education, and boosting inclusion and integration.
 We want participants to be able to actively contribute to the society and use the skills and connections they develop through our projects, to facilitate their growth and self-sufficiency within a new social setting.